Josh Naylor Player Props: Guardians vs. Orioles

-Josh Naylor -- hitting .273 with a double, a home run, two walks and six RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Baltimore Orioles, with Kyle Gibson on the mound, on May 30 at 7:05 PM ET.
+The Cleveland Guardians, including Josh Naylor (.294 batting average in his past 10 games), take on starting pitcher Austin Voth and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 3:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Orioles.
+In his last game, he racked up two hits (going 2-for-3 with a double and two RBI) against the Orioles.

 Josh Naylor Game Info & Props vs. the Orioles